 Our lead products under development, TG-1101 and TGR-1202 are for the treatment of B-cell hematologic malignancies.
 Hematologic malignancies include cancers derived from the bone marrow and lymph tissue.
 The non-Hodgkin's lymphomas (NHL) represent a heterogeneous subset of these malignancies.
-Underneath the single rubric of lymphoma exist some of the most aggressive growing cancers (Burkitt's lymphoma, lymphoblastic lymphoma, diffuse large-B-cell lymphoma), as well as some of the most indolent (small lymphocytic lymphoma, follicular lymphoma, and marginal zone lymphoma).
-In the United States, NHL represents 4-5% of all new cancer cases, and is the eighth leading cause of cancer death.
-According to the American Cancer Society, it is estimated in 2017 that there will be 72,240 new cases in the United States, and 20,140 deaths from NHL, despite improvements in treatment.
-Chronic lymphocytic leukemia (CLL) affects mainly older adults and accounts for one quarter of all diagnosed cases of leukemia, of which there are estimated to be about 62,130 new cases and about 24,500 deaths (all kinds of leukemia) according to American Cancer Society estimates.
+Underneath the single rubric of lymphoma exist some of the most aggressive growing cancers (Burkit's lymphoma, lymphoblastic lymphoma, diffuse large-B-cell lymphoma), as well as some of the most indolent (small lymphocytic lymphoma, follicular lymphoma, and marginal zone lymphoma).
+In the United States, NHL represents 4-5% of all new cancer cases, and is the fifth leading cause of cancer death.
+According to the American Cancer Society, it is estimated in 2015 that there will be 71,850 new cases in the United States, and 19,790 deaths from NHL, despite improvements in treatment.
+Chronic lymphocytic leukemia (CLL) affects mainly older adults and accounts for one third of all diagnosed cases of leukemia.
+In the US, an estimated 14,620 new cases of CLL will be reported in 2015 with deaths totaling 4,650 due to the disease according to American Cancer Society estimates.
 Despite improvements in therapy, up to one third of patients with aggressive NHL continue to die from their disease, and indolent lymphomas remain incurable in the absence of allogeneic stem cell transplant.
 The treatment paradigm for hematologic malignancies is well standardized in front line settings, with the anti-CD20 monoclonal antibody, rituximab, administered generally in combination with chemotherapeutic agents.
 While front line therapies are generally efficacious, there are numerous downsides, including a high rate of toxicity associated with exposure to chemotherapeutic agents.
-While initially responsive, most patients with hematologic malignancies will eventually relapse and require second, third, and sometimes more lines of therapy.
-As a result, there is a pressing need for new, innovative, targeted therapies for the treatment of this heterogeneous group of d
+While initially responsive, most patients with hematologic malignancies will relapse and require second, third, and sometimes more lines of therapy.
+As a result, there is a pressing need for new, innovative, targeted therapies for the treatment of this heterogeneous group of dis